Help Save Our Tree Canopy

 Mini-grants

-Tree-planting projects in need of financial or manpower assistance can submit an online application if projects are “shovel-ready” and community-based (may involve street trees, schools, nonprofits, parks, churches, public campuses).
+Tree-planting projects in need of financial assistance can submit an online application if projects are “shovel-ready” and community-based (may involve street trees, schools, nonprofits, parks, places of worship, public campuses).

 Taking Root Partners